ThoughtWorks-DPS/dps-starterkit-java/docs/tutorial.md

 ## Example endpoints

 When the app starts, the database is created (migrated via Flyway) but not seeded - meaning the tables are set up, but not populated with data.
-Running the Gatling load tests populates data in the table(s) by making POST requests to Create endpoints.
+Running the Gatling load tests will have the side-effect of populating data in the table(s) by making POST requests to Create endpoints.
+Note, this data will all be identical records, based on the initial implementation of the Gatling tests.

 ### Create a resource